Site Search

 LDO fall sequence

-Therefore, start-up sequence control by increasing the output capacitor is not recommended.
-If it becomes necessary, it is necessary to add an external discharge circuit.
+Therefore, controlling the startup sequence by increasing the output capacitor size is not recommended.
+If it becomes necessary, an external discharge circuit will need to be added.

 Article header library 128077 pic03 1